A Varied and Multifaceted Event

 Feeling Out the Future

-On the weekend of May 11–12, eighteen projects by this year’s candidates for the Forecast mentorship program will be presented to the public in an action-packed event at the Haus der Kulturen der Welt (HKW).
-Aiming to foster and champion a future generation of artists, designers, musicians, and curators from around the world, the two-day Forecast Forum offers participants absolute creative freedom in the presentation formats of their concepts.
-This makes for a varied and multifaceted event, at the end of which each mentor will select one project for a six-month mentorship.
+On the weekend of May 11–12, eighteen projects by this year’s candidates for the Forecast mentorship program were presented to the public in an action-packed event at the Haus der Kulturen der Welt (HKW).
+Aiming to foster and champion a future generation of artists, designers, musicians, and curators from around the world, the two-day Forecast Forum offered participants absolute creative freedom in the presentation formats of their concepts.
+This made for a varied and multifaceted event, at the end of which each mentor selected one project for a six-month mentorship.

 The six categories this year were defined by the mentors themselves and are: Looking, Beyond Radio, Composition, Living Matter, Invasive Design, and Moving Image.

-The presentations in each category will take place in two-hour segments spread over two days, while the opening event will take the form of stage performances and presentations across different sections of the HKW, taking the viewers on a journey through the building.
+The presentations in each category took place in two-hour segments spread over two days, while the opening event took the form of stage performances and presentations across different sections of the HKW, taking the viewers on a journey through the building.
 (See the full program schedule here).
-Visitors are welcome to join at any time.
-The winners will be announced on Saturday evening, at the end of the two-day Forum.

 Friday, May 11 from 6pm

 Looking / Beyond Radio / Composition